 The 1890’s bicycle craze was a world-wide phenomenon and Wisconsin was neither the first nor the most influential place to cycle.
 However, Wisconsin wheelmen glorified the state’s beauty and the freedom that bicycles offered.
 Cyclists worked hard in the 1890s to increase their club’s membership, improve Wisconsin’s roads, and promote bicycle touring throughout the region.

-Written by Thomas Rademacher.
+Written by Thomas Rademacher, April 2017.

 FOOTNOTES